 - HOA fees: $2,400 per year ($200 a month)

-If you’re considering a condo for your first home, know that there implications when it comes to the HOA fees in relation to getting approved for a mortgage.
+If you’re considering a condo for your first home, know that there are implications when it comes to the HOA fees in relation to getting approved for a mortgage.

 “Let’s say a buyer qualifies for a $400,000 mortgage with a 10 percent down payment,” Martinez says.
 “If the HOA fee is $200 or $400 per month, that takes away from your qualifying.
 If the HOA fee is higher, the lender may drop you down to a $350,000 loan.
 They take those HOA fees into account when considering your application.”

-Condo as a rental property
+Investing a condo as a rental property

 If you’re an investor looking at buying a condo for passive income, it’s important to crunch the numbers in these two areas:

-- Cash vs. mortgage – Do the math of what you’ll pay and what you’ll earn.
+- Cash vs. mortgage: Do the math of what you’ll pay and what you’ll earn.
 Will you pay all-cash or get a loan?
 If you’re paying for mortgage interest, think about how much extra you’re paying each month and whether you can make it up by charging higher rent.